Scar TreatmentView More Before & Afters

 How does scar removal work?

-Scar treatment surgery can be performed using a variety of techniques.
-The aim is to manipulate the skin so as to replace the large, depressed scar with a smaller, less noticeable one.
-Depending on the extent of your surgery, there may be a period of recovery, perhaps lasting two weeks or more.
+Scar treatment surgery can be performed using one or a variety of these techniques.
+The aim is to manipulate the skin so as to replace the large, depressed scar with a smaller, more camouflaged one.
+Depending on the extent of your treatment, there may be a period of recovery, perhaps lasting two weeks or more.

 During your consultation, Dr. Schlessinger can discuss methods and care instructions for your unique treatment plan.
-While many options exist, none are perfect and there is no one single answer for the best method as it all depends on the situation, the cause of the scar and how long it has been present.
+While many options exist, none are perfect and there is no one single answer for the best method as it all depends on the situation, the cause of the scar, and how long it has been present.
 Generally, it is best to treat scars early on in the process so it is better to be seen earlier rather than later.
-In many cases, early treatment will save thousands of dollars in costs and sometimes be the difference between success and failure in the course of the patient.
+In many cases, early treatment will save thousands of dollars in costs and sometimes be the difference between success and failure in the course of the treatment.
+When it comes to acne, an ounce of prevention is worth a pound of cure.
+It is always best to treat acne at the time to avoid scarring as there are few things that can improve longstanding acne scars effectively, but treatment at the time can make huge differences in the outcome.

 What results can you expect with scar removal?